franpoz/SHERLOCK/paper/paper.md

 * Light curve .csv files: original (before pre-processing, that is the PDCSAP fluxes) and all the detrended light curves are saved individualy in .csv files which contain three columns: `#time`, `flux` and `flux_err`.

-* Lomb-Scargle periodogram: this plot corresponds to the Section "(3.2.4) Automatic detrend of intense periodicities", which shows the period strengths (\autoref{fig:periodogram.png}).
+* Lomb-Scargle periodogram: this plot corresponds to the Section "(3.2.4) Automatic detrend of intense periodicities", which shows the period strengths (see \autoref{fig:periodogram}).

 ![Lomb-Scargle periodogram showing the strength of each period.\label{fig:periodogram}](Periodogram.png)

 * Phase-folded period: in the case where auto-detrending or manual period detrending is enabled (Sections 3.2.4 and 3.2.5, respectively), it is plotted the phase-folded light curve over the strongest period in the Lomb-Scargle periodogram or the period provided by the user, respectively.

 ![Phase-folded light curve which provides information about the rotational period of the star.\label{fig:autodetrend}](autodetrend.png){width=80%}

-* RMS masking plot: In case where the high RMS masking pre-processing step is enabled (Section 3.2.2 and 3.2.3) (\autoref{fig:rms}).
+* RMS masking plot: In case where the high RMS masking pre-processing step is enabled (Section 3.2.2 and 3.2.3) (see \autoref{fig:rms}).

 ![Self-masking function evaluates the RMS of the light curve in blocks of four hours and masks these regions with high RMS.\label{fig:rms}](rms.png)